vishnusunkari/ideazlife/content/pages/privacypolicy.md

 ---
 title: "Privacy Policy"
-metaTitle: "TechGry Privacy Policy"
+metaTitle: "ideazlife Privacy Policy"
-metaDescription: "TechGry Privacy Policy"
+metaDescription: "ideazlife Privacy Policy"
 ---

-### Privacy Policy for TechGry
+### Privacy Policy for ideazlife

-At TechGry, accessible from https://techgry.com, one of our main priorities is the privacy of our visitors.
+At ideazlife, accessible from https://ideazlife.com, one of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains types of information that is collected and recorded by TechGry and how we use it.
+This Privacy Policy document contains types of information that is collected and recorded by ideazlife and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.

 ### Log Files

-TechGry follows a standard procedure of using log files.
+ideazlife follows a standard procedure of using log files.
 These files log visitors when they visit websites.
 All hosting companies do this and a part of hosting services' analytics.
 The information collected by log files include internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
 These are not linked to any information that is personally identifiable.